The genealogy of nearly critical branching processes in varying environment: Proof of the Kolmogorov estimate

 and the $(A_{N,i};\, i)$ are independent events.
 Let us also denote by $R_i$ the total number of individuals living at generation $i$ born to the right of the spine, and $\xi_i^*$ the total number of children of the spine at generation $i$ (including the spine individual at generation $i$).
 Let $v_i$ be the index of the spine at generation $i$.

 As a preliminary step, we notice that $R_{N,i}$ and $A_{N,i}$ are negatively correlated.
-Let $Z^{(N-i)}_j$ for each $j \ge 1$ be the size at generation $j$ of a BPVE started from a single individual in generation $i$ and stopped at generation $N$.
+To see this, let $Z^{(N-i)}_j$ for each $j \ge 1$ be the size at generation $j$ of a BPVE started from a single individual in generation $i$ and stopped at generation $N$.
 We get

 where we applied Chebyshev's sum inequality for the increasing function $k \mapsto k$ and the decreasing one $k \mapsto q_i^{-k}$.
 Now, let $R'_{N,i}$ be an independent r.v.\ such that $R'_{N,i}$ has the distribution of $R_{N,i}$ conditional on $A_{N,i}$.
 Let $\bar{A}_{N,i}$ denote the complement of $A_{N,i}$ and introduce